DiogoNeves/tool_usage_example/README.md

 # Claude Function Calling Examples

-Simple example Colab of tool usage, from my live coding streams.
+A list of Colabs with Function calling implementations, from my Twitch streams (watch and follow for more details).

 > [Follow me on Twitch](https://www.twitch.tv/diogosnows)